Syntax¶

 texture=MODID:subfolder/texture.png

-This refers to /assets/MODID/subfolder/texture.png
+This refers to /assets/MODID/subfolder/texture.png, not to /assets/minecraft/MODID/subfolder/texure.png.

 Biomes¶